Why You’ll Love this Creamy Boursin Chicken

 Instructions

-• Turn the heat down to medium and add the butter to the pan and swirl around to cook and melt.
+• Cook the onion and garlic: Turn the heat down to medium heat and melt the butter.
 Add the shallots and cook to soften for 2-3 minutes then add the minced garlic and cook for another minute until it's fragrant.

-• Nestle the chicken breast back into the pan with the sauce and spoon the creamy sauce on top of each piece of chicken.
+• Cover the chicken and serve: Nestle the chicken breast back into the pan and spoon the creamy sauce on top of each piece of chicken.
 Serve it right away with more chopped parsley, chives, or parmesan cheese.

 Last step!
 If you make this, please leave a review letting us know how it was!